malumisa/Project_1_team_8/README.md

-# Project 1: Changing Behaviours During the COVID-19 Pandemic
+# Project 1: Epidemic, Pandemic & Endemic (COVID-19) Impacts on Consumer Behaviour in Canada
 ## Team #8 - Using Data Analytics to Evaluate Behaviours

 ## Abstract